MEMORIES FROM WORLD WAR TWO

 Memories 4In May 1940 many children and their teachers were evacuated from Folkestone to Wales for safety because of the bombing and fear of invasion.
 This is the letter which went out to parents of school children on 27th may 1940.
 It was the Monday of the week of the Dunkirk evacuation.
 The invasion was expected at any time.

 Parents were given barely two days to decide and the children were to leave the following Sunday.
 EVACUATION NOTICE 27th MAY 1940

-This is the story of one six–year–old boy who was part of that evacuation.
+This is the story of six–year–old Peter Campbell who was part of that evacuation.
 MEMORIES OF A CHILD EVACUEE, 1940

 Memories 5In 1940 the Staff in Kent County Council′s Public Assistance Department in Bouverie Square were probably a little tired of form filling for permission to do just about everything so they produced this spoof application form as an in–house joke.

 WW2 SPOOF: APPLICATION FOR PERMISSION TO BE ILL

 back to Folkestone Page

 back to main index